Official-Husko/multporn-image-downloader-v2/README.md

 1. Unpack the rar/zip into a folder
 2. Start multporn-image-downloader-v2.exe (Data folder has to be in the same Folder!!)
 3. Enter for what it asks
-(PS: to get the best results make sure the link looks like this: https://multporn.net/comics/your_comic#expanded)

 [Download][1]